kuroshiba-Ginji/JapaneseTextEmoticonData/README.md

 Training data contains 37,622 messages and each of them inlude one emoticon.

 The datasets are comprised of "text", "emoticon", "textEmotion", "textPolarity", "emoEmotion", and "emoPolarity".
--- text: Japanese message
+- text: Japanese message
--- emoticon: an emoticon which was inserted after the message -- textEmotion: emotion type of the emotional expression in a message (if exists).
+- emoticon: an emoticon which was inserted after the message
+- textEmotion: emotion type of the emotional expression in a message (if exists).
 The values contained in this column are, "joy (喜)", "like (好)", "relief (安)", "anger (怒)", "dislike (厭)", "fear (恐)", "sad (哀)", "amaze (驚)", "shy (恥)", "excite (昂)", and "None (無)".
--- textPolarity: polarity type of the emotional expression in a message (if exists).
+- textPolarity: polarity type of the emotional expression in a message (if exists).
 The values contained in this column are, "positive (ポジティブ)", "negative (ネガティブ", "others (その他)", and "None (無)".
--- emoEmotion: emotion type of the emoticon.
+- emoEmotion: emotion type of the emoticon.
--- emoPolarity: polarity type of the emoticon.
+- emoPolarity: polarity type of the emoticon.

 ## How to load data
-- Environment
+Environment
--- Python (> 3.6)
+- Python (> 3.6)
--- Pandas (1.2.3)
+- Pandas (1.2.3)

 ```python
 import pandas as pd